chainstack/docs/docs/tutorials/food-supply-temperature-control-on-quorum.md

 See [Deploy a consortium network](/platform/deploy-a-consortium-network).

 Deploy at least three nodes for this tutorial.

+See also [Quorum](/blockchains/quorum) for recommendations on the number of nodes.

 #### Get your Quorum node access and credentials